kevScheuer/neutralb1/.github/instructions/copilot_instructions.instructions.md

 # Project coding standards

 ## General format
 Python files should be formatted using black and isort.
+Documentation should be compatible with Sphinx.
+Double quotes are preferred over single quotes.

 ## Docstrings
-Docstrings should follow the following format:
+Function and Class docstrings should follow the following format:
 ```python
 def function_name(param1: type, param2: type) -> type:
     """Brief description of the function.